Oregon Child Support Laws: Guidelines and Calculations

 - Submit both forms to the Division of Child Support

 The Division will notify the other parent after reviewing your petition.
-Depending on the request, the court may schedule a hearing or approve the petition if both parties agree.
+The modification must be completed within 180 days of the written request.
+Depending on the case, the court may schedule a hearing or approve the petition if both parties agree.

 For modification assistance, call 800-850-0228.